Eslam-Elwey/RGB_APP/README.md

 There Are 2 Modes
-1. Normal Mode : Change Colours When Pressing Button1 Which Cause Falling Edge On EXI0 and Print Color Name on LCD
+1. Normal Mode : Change Colours When Pressing Button1 Which Cause Falling Edge On EXI0 and Print Current Color Name on LCD
 3. Showroom Mode : Change Between Colours Gradually When Pressing Button2